finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

 *Who will lead this project?
 Provide full name, affiliation, work email address, and GitHub.com username.*

 ### Confirmed Contributors
-*List all of the individuals that have expressed interest in and are committed to contributing to this project, including full name, affiliation, work email address, and GitHub.com username*
+*If applicable, list all of the individuals that have expressed interest in and/or are committed to contributing to this project, including full name, affiliation, work email address, and GitHub.com username*

 FINOS hosts collaborative modeling initiatives, so contributors are encouraged to seek public commitment from at least one additional organization before the project can be approved.